Guide for New WordPressMu Administrators

 The Domain Mapping plugin is more designed for wrapping subdomains and subdirectories..
 For the purpose of having several independent websites, the Multi-Site Manager seemed more appropriate.
 The Multi-Site Manager still allows for multiple blogs per domain (in subdomains) as well.
 Explore both plugins in your development environment as your mileage with each may vary.
 For the purpose of this guide, the Multi-Site Manager will be examined.

-With the Multi Domain Plugin, one blog is automatically created when a site is created.
-It’s a WordPressMu specific plugin and must be installed in the mu-plugins directory.
+directory.
 Additional blogs for subdomains and subdirectories can be added later in addition to the base blog.
 Sites can be created by navigating to Site Admin>Sites from within the administration console.
-It is important to note when you create new sites you should, at the very least, clone the site_admins and admin_user_id attributes from the base blog.
-Failure to do so will result in the Site Admin tab not appearing on the new site when logged in as admin.
+It is important to note when you create new sites you should, at the very least, clone the site_admins

 Forgot to close those essential site variables?
-That can easily be remedied by issuing the following SQL statement on the WordPressMu database with x being replaced by the appropriate blog_id.
+That can easily be remedied by issuing the following SQL statement on the WordPressMu database with x being replaced by the appropriate blog_id

 INSERT INTO wp_sitemeta VALUES(NULL,x,'site_admins','a:1:{i:0;s:5:"admin";}');

-The value to the key site_admins is a serialized PHP object contain the array of site administrators for the given blog.
+is a serialized PHP object contain the array of site administrators for the given blog.

 Setting up a Development Environment